Chiral anomalous processes in magnetospheres of pulsars and black holes: Introduction

 Both compact stars and black holes are surrounded by magnetospheres made of relativistic plasma that host powerful relativistic jets composed of ionized matter accelerated to nearly the speed of light, e.g., the observed Lorentz factors in jets of active galactic nuclei can exceed $\gamma \sim 100$ \cite{Blandford:2018iot}.
 While operating on vastly different spatial and temporal scales, magnetospheres of both systems have fascinating and often surprisingly similar properties \cite{Beskin:2010iba}.
 Therefore, our considerations below may be applied to both types of systems.

 Of the two, however, only the magnetospheres of magnetars are more likely to host superstrong electromagnetic fields that can trigger chiral anomalous effects in earnest.
-Indeed, the magnetic fields near accreting black holes are estimated to be of the order of $10^4~\mbox{G}$ \cite{Beskin:2010iba}, i.e., they are much weaker compared to the critical magnetic field $B_{c}\equiv m_e^2/e \approx 4.4 \times 10^{13}~\mbox{G}$.
+Indeed, the magnetic fields near accreting black holes are estimated to be at most about $10^4~\mbox{G}$ \cite{Beskin:2010iba}, i.e., they are much weaker compared to the critical magnetic field $B_{c}\equiv m_e^2/e \approx 4.4 \times 10^{13}~\mbox{G}$.
 Accordingly, as we will show, the possibility of chiral charge production in the active galactic nuclei is completely negligible.
 On the other hand, the values of magnetic fields near magnetars can reach up to about $10^{15}~\mbox{G}$ or even slightly higher \cite{Turolla:2015mwa,Kaspi:2017fwg,Gourgouliatos:2018efn}.
 Therefore, the chiral anomalous processes in their magnetospheres can indeed play a profound role.
 Estimating the chiral charge production rate and exploring its implications for magnetar physics will be the main focus of the current study.

 The properties of magnetospheres and the origin of jets produced by compact stars is an active research area \cite{vandenEijnden:2018moe,Nishikawa:2020rwe,Komissarov:2021}.
-However, here we will not address the details of the magnetosphere formation or the jet dynamics.
-Instead, we will concentrate on the role of the chiral anomaly in the charged plasma of the magnetosphere.
-For our purposes, it will suffice to assume that the magnetospheres are made of the relativistic electron-positron plasma.
-We will also assume that the corresponding plasma is strongly magnetized and, in the so-called gap regions, has nonvanishing electric fields parallel to the magnetic field.
-In many commonly accepted models of the magnetosphere, these are reasonable and widely accepted assumptions.
-Under such conditions, as we show, the quantum anomaly can produce a substantial chiral charge density that, in turn, will modify the properties of plasma and affect the observable signatures of magnetars.
+However, here we do not address the details of the magnetosphere formation or the jet dynamics.
+Instead, we focus on the role of the chiral anomaly in the so-called gap regions of the magnetosphere.
+For our purposes, it is sufficient to know that the magnetosphere is strongly magnetized, whereas its exact particle composition is unimportant.
+It is also critical that the gap (vacuum) regions should form intermittently at various places in the magnetosphere \cite{Sturrock:1971zc,Ruderman:1975ju,Arons:1983aa,Cheng:1986qt}.
+After appearing, the gaps are refilled with a relativistic electron-positron plasma that is induced by a background flux of energetic photons traversing the magnetized vacuum.
+(Since the analogous production of proton-antiproton pairs is strongly suppressed, the proton fraction in the same regions should be negligible.)
+As we will argue, the quantum anomaly can produce a substantial chiral charge density in the corresponding relativistic electron-positron plasma.
+The chiral charge, in turn, can modify the properties of plasma and affect the observable signatures of magnetars.
+Note that a different possibility was proposed recently in Ref.~\cite{Prabhu:2021zve}, where the chiral anomaly was argued to lead to the production of QCD axions that may also produce observable effects.